 Familiarise yourself with local road rules before you drive.
 There are severe penalties for traffic infringements.
-Penalties may include confiscation of your licence and/or vehicle and on-the-spot fines.
+Penalties may include on-the-spot fines, confiscation of your licence or confiscation of your vehicle.

 Get an International Driving Permit (IDP) if you intend to drive in Belgium.
-To use an International Driving Permit (IDP), you must get one before you depart Australia and hold a valid Australian driver's licence.
+To use an IDP, you must get one before you depart Australia and have a valid Australian driver's licence.
 This may be required by car rental companies.
-If you register as a resident with a local commune in Belgium, you are required to obtain a Belgian licence.
+If you register as a resident with a local commune in Belgium, you'll need to get a Belgian licence.
 You must be at least 18 years of age to drive a car.